catamphetamine/libphonenumber-js/README.md

  * `json-loader` doesn't `exclude` `/node_modules/`
  * If you override `resolve.extensions` in Webpack configuration then make sure `.json` extension is present in the list

+## Standalone

+For those who aren't using bundlers for some reason there's a way to build a standalone version of the library

+ * Clone the repo
+ * `npm install`
+ * `npm run browser-build`
+ * See the `bundle` folder

 ## Contributing

 After cloning this repo, ensure dependencies are installed by running: